Hello Families and Swimmers!

 How many people are going to be in the facility with me?

-Currently, we are operating between 40-60% capacity of our pre-COVID registration levels.
+Currently, we are following current capacity regulations.
 We will continue to follow health inspection recommendations for how many people will be allowed in our facilities and will schedule our lessons to meet and adhere to these requirements.

 To assist in limiting the capacity, we ask that only one adult per child/family may be allowed in the facility per lesson.

 What can I expect to see differently at the Making Waves locations?